Liouville property for groups and conformal dimension: Examples

 \begin{prop} Let $\mu$ be the uniform probability measure on the generating set $\{a_i\}_{i=1, \ldots 7}\cup\{b, c\}$ of $G$.
 Then the $\mu$-random walk is not Liouville. \end{prop}

 \begin{proof} It follows directly from the recursion that if not all letters of $v\in\xs$ are 0 and the first non-zero letter of $v$ is $1$, then $b(v)=a_0(v)$ and $b|_v=a_0|_v$.
 If not all letters of $v$ are $0$ and the first non-zero letter is not $1$, then $b(v)=v$ and $b|_v=1$.
-Similar statement (but other way around) is true for $c$.
+An analogous statement (but the other way around) is true for $c$.

-Define the map $\chi:H\arr\{0, 1\}$ by the condition that $\chi(g)=0$ if $g^{-1}|_{\underbrace{00\ldots 0}_{\text{$n$ times}}}\in G$ for all $n$ large enough, and $\chi(g)=1$ otherwise.
+Define the map $\chi\colon G\arr\{0, 1\}$ by the condition that $\chi(g)=0$ if $g^{-1}|_{\underbrace{00\ldots 0}_{\text{$n$ times}}}\in H$ for all $n$ large enough, and $\chi(g)=1$ otherwise.